CodingBee77/Data_Science_Projects/Mushroom_classification/README.md

 stalk-color-below-ring, veil-type, veil-color , ring-number, ring-type, spore-print-color, population, habitat.
 *Mushrooms are labeled as poisonous or edible.*
-It is a challenge to use those features to classify mushrooms into one of the above groups.
+The task is to use those features to classify mushrooms into one of the above groups.

 **Purpose**

-Build mushroom classifier with the high precision and find the most indicative features.
+Build mushroom classifier with the highest precision and find the most indicative features.

 **Selected solution**